dagster-io/dagster-cloud-action/CONTRIBUTING.md

+# Updating Action Dockerfile

+If any of the shell scripts are altered in a change to the GitHub Action, the Dockerfile which they are contained in must be rebuilt, and references to the Dockerfile must be updated.

 ## Pushing image to GitHub Container Registry

 To push a new copy of the Action Dockerfile to GitHub Container Registry, you will first need to [authenticate to GHCR with a PAT](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).